anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 11. Upload the MDM server token that you created in step 7 of this procedure.
 12. Click **Save**.

 Tokens expire every 365 days.
-The token is essential to viewing and managing your devices in the Intune for Education portal.
+The token is needed to view and manage your devices in the Intune for Education portal.
 You must renew it yearly. <link to article>

 ### Device enrollment profile
 Intune also creates and applies a device enrollment profile to each MDM server token you configure.
-Any devices you enroll with the token will enroll in supervised mode, and will only sync data with your tenant.
+Any devices you enroll with the token will enroll in supervised mode, and will sync data with only your tenant.
 For a list of all default enrollment profile settings that are applied to iOS devices see, **Enrollment profile settings**.

 ### Sync managed devices
 Now that Intune for Education has permission to manage your iOS devices, sync with Apple to view a list of your managed devices.